MingchenXia/home/readme.md

 - [Hausdorff convergence properties of partial Okounkov bodies](Notes/HCP.pdf).

-> I fully answered the conjecture in my paper about partial Okounkov boides.
+> I fully answered the conjecture about partial Okounkov boides in my paper.
+I haven't decided yet if this should be written as a paper or a note.

+- Notes on Hodge theory: [Carlson's correspondence](Notes/HodgeI.pdf).

 ## Beamers